 The Trail Boss presides at all meetings of the Association, Executive Committee and Board of Directors.
 The Trail Boss is the executive officer and a member of all committees.
 The Trail Boss must attend all Rodeo meetings, meet with City Officials, and attend functions in all of the towns with which the Salt Grass Trail is associated.

-Dan is serving his second year as Trail Boss.
+Dan is serving his third year as Trail Boss.
 Previously, Dan has represented the Salt Grass Trail Association Executive Committee and Board of Directors for three (3) years as the Assistant Trail Boss, three (3) years as the Chuck Wagon Boss, and six (6) years as the Utility Boss under past Trail Bosses Poncho Dismukes, Milton Beckendorff, Dickey Davis and Mitch Morgan.
 Since finishing law school in 1989, Dan has ridden the Salt Grass Trail Ride with Wagon 7, “The Magnificent Seven”.
 Dan’s family has been a part of the Salt Grass Trail Ride tradition for decades, including his father, Hale Johnston, (1950’s), brother, Mike, (1980’s) and sister, Caroline, (1990’s).

 Dan’s wife, Tammy, son, Carson, and daughter, Jamie, are also Wagon 7 members and active participants in assisting the Wagon 7 family to hit the annual trail.
 Dan is a Life Member of the Houston Livestock Show and Rodeo™, a member of the HLSR Grand Entry Committee (Wagons and Teams), and President of Sullins & Johnston, P.C., with offices in Houston and Liberty.
 In his off time, Dan enjoys spending time managing operations at the family ranch established six generations ago in Liberty County.